0jrm/nespreso_api/readme.md

     f.write(r.content)
 ```

-### 4. Use the Python Client
+You can also use `get_predictions` from `nespreso_client.py` for convenience.
+For example:

 ```python
 from nespreso_client import get_predictions
 result = get_predictions([25.0, 26.0], [-90.0, -91.0], ["2022-01-01", "2022-01-02"], filename="output.nc")
 print("NetCDF file saved as:", result)
 ```
-- The client supports lists, numpy arrays, pandas Series, and xarray DataArrays as input.
+- The get_predictions supports lists, numpy arrays, pandas Series, and xarray DataArrays as input.

 ---